7 Patterns for long-running agent harnesses

 I build Rapidfy, an agentic system that generates full Rails applications from a spec.
 The agent (an LLM with tools) writes the code.
 The harness (a bash loop) orchestrates: prepare the prompt, invoke the agent, check if progress was made, loop or stop.

 Anthropic published a guide called “Effective Harnesses for Long-Running Agents” that distills this into 7 key patterns.
-I applied them to my harness and found that the first four are easy — most teams nail them naturally.
+I applied them to my harness and found that the first four are easy, most developers nail them naturally.
 The last three are where agents quietly fail.
 Here’s what each pattern looks like in practice, and what goes wrong when you skip them.

 Pattern 1: Feature checklist (JSON)